Skip to content

 Mutating data

 Mutations allow us to modify data on the server and notify related queries so they can automatically refetch the data.
 Create mutations with useMutation() in any component.
-Unlike queries, mutations only require a mutation function, the key is optional:
+Unlike queries, mutations can take one parameter and only require a mutation function, the key is optional:

 vue